Cray-HPE/docs-csm/operations/network/management_network/reinstall.md

 1. If the switches being reinstalled are already in the right CSM version, no configuration changes should be required.

-2. Check the differences between generated configurations and the configrations on the system.
+2. Check the differences between generated configurations and the configurations on the system.

    Refer to [Validate switch configurations](validate_switch_configs.md).